 Despite limited confidence in benefits and contraindications of herbs and supplements, only 7-14% of the HCPs would advise against the use of herbs and dietary supplements.
 In a pooled prevalence of studies of people with cancer, 22% used herbal medicine and this is higher in certain population groups such as women with breast cancer where 41% reported use of herbal medicine [4, 33].
 Dietary supplement use is higher, with studies indicating use by almost one in two people with cancer (including those receiving cancer treatment), with a slightly lower but significant (36%) level of consumption in men [19, 25, 39].
 Despite this prevalence of use in Australian cancer patients, respondents in our study did not feel they were equipped to advise on herbs and supplements, and this area received the highest interest by HCPs in learning more, compared to mind-body therapies.

-Advice regarding the safe use of herbal medicine or dietary supplement use from during cancer treatment is an important part of comprehensive cancer.
+Advice regarding the safe use of herbal medicine or dietary supplement use during cancer treatment is an important part of comprehensive cancer care.
 Yet only 16 cancer services in Australia have dedicated healthcare practitioners providing advice on the use of any CIM [36].
 In our study, there was strong support for a pharmacy service to advise on the potential interaction and safety of herbs and/or supplements with cancer treatments.
 The majority of respondents stated this would make them more likely to recommend or allow use.
 More than half of the pharmacists in our survey reported that they were confident in advising on herbs and supplements.
 For CIM in general, respondents in our study were most likely to refer patients to the integrative and supportive care specialist within the hospital.
 Taken together, these findings indicate that the safety and choices of people with cancer and their supportive care can be greatly enhanced by providing a level of CIM and MC specialist knowledge within a comprehensive cancer setting.

 Meeting cancer patient expectations, cultural preferences, beliefs and information needs improves patient outcomes [37].
 One in two Australians with cancer use CIM, it aligns with their personal values, beliefs and cultural identity [18].
 People use CIM to help cope with the side effects of conventional cancer treatments, improve survival and long-term outcomes, and to support their mental health, wellbeing, weight management, self-efficacy, and quality of life throughout the cancer continuum [1, 11, 13, 34].
 Additionally, patients receiving treatment at an institution that supports an IO program may have improved survival [10, 18, 34, 38].
 Our survey, in line with other studies, shows that the education, integration, pathways and translation of evidence into practice is a major barrier to preferences being expressed by HCPs and people with cancer[24].